Weigh the benefits and risks of corticosteroids, such as prednisone, when choosing a medicine.By Mayo Clinic Staff

 Side effects of injected corticosteroids

 - Take care when discontinuing therapy.
 If you take oral corticosteroids for a long time, your adrenal glands may produce less of their natural steroid hormones.
-To give your adrenal glands time to recover this function, your doctor may reduce your dosage gradually.
+To give your adrenal glands time to recover this function, your provider may reduce your dose gradually.
 If the dosage is reduced too quickly, your adrenal glands may not have time to recover and you may experience fatigue, body aches and lightheadedness.

 - Wear a medical alert bracelet.
 This or similar identification is recommended if you've been using corticosteroids for a long time.

-- Get regular checkups.
-If you're taking long-term corticosteroid therapy, see your doctor regularly to check for side effects.
+- See your health care provider regularly.
+If you're taking long-term corticosteroid therapy, see your provider regularly to check for side effects.

 Corticosteroids may cause a range of side effects.
-But they may also relieve the inflammation, pain and discomfort of many different diseases and conditions.
-If you work with your doctor to make choices that minimize side effects, you may achieve significant benefits with a reduced risk of such problems.
+But they also may relieve the inflammation, pain and discomfort of many different diseases and conditions.
+Talk with your health care provider to help you better understand the risks and benefits of corticosteroids and make informed choices about your health.

 - Saag KG, et al. Major side effects of systemic glucocorticoids. https://www.uptodate.com/contents/search.
 Accessed Oct.
-12, 2015.
+28, 2020.